Gado (comics): Career

+In 2009, together with Marie Lora-Mungai, Gado co-founded Buni Media, an independent non-profit media and production company that is known for the XYZ TV show that Gado created and produced.

+In 2016, the Nation Media Group, on whose publications Daily Nation and The East African Gado's cartoons had appeared for over two decades, refused to renew his contract over what appeared to be the result of blowback following the latter publication's suspension in Tanzania after Gado's cartoon depicting then President Jakaya Kikwete in a compromising position surrounded by harems was published.
+Gado then joined the Standard Group where his editorial cartoons appeared in The Standard newspaper from 2016 through 2022.

 Awards

-In 1996 he was awarded the International Olympic Media Award for print media, and in 1999 was Mwampembwa Cartoonist of the Year Kenya.
+In 1996 he was awarded the International Olympic Media Award for print media, and in 1999 was Cartoonist of the Year Kenya.

 In 2007 he was awarded the Prince Claus Award of the Prince Claus Fund in the Netherlands for the theme Culture and conflict.
 The jury praised him for "his courageous cartoons, which he humorously shows aspects of social and political conflicts, and an inspiration to the struggle of free expression."

+Gado was one of 12 people who received the Visionaries Award in 2011 from the Ford Foundation.

-In 2014 & 2016, Gado was named as one of the 100 most influential people in Africa by The NewAfrican, Africa’s most influential magazine.
-Together with cartoonist Zunar from Malaysia, Gado received the Cartooning For Peace Award by Kofi Annan on world Press Day, May 3, 2016.
+In 2014 and 2016, Gado was named as one of the 100 most influential people in Africa by The NewAfrican, Africa’s most influential magazine.
+Together with cartoonist Zunar from Malaysia, Gado received the Cartooning For Peace Award by Kofi Annan on World Press Day, May 3, 2016.

+Family life

+Gado is married to his wife Stephanie Uwingabe and, together, they have daughters Mwaji-Odeta and Keza-Anganile.